 This process could last for a year, a few years, or a decade and beyond.
 Hence the name development hell, because it truly feels like an eternity of damnation.

-The company or studio has to package the film in order to get a green light.
+The company or studio has to package the film to get a green light.
 What that entails is attaching a director and lead actor.

-- A big name director can draw in big name actors
+- A prominent name director can draw in big-name actors

-- Big name actors justify a bigger budget
+- Big-name actors justify a more significant budget

 - Those directors and actors can help to pre-sell the film in foreign territories and domestic distributors — which can help cover the budget of the film and offer less risk for the studio and production company

 This process can take a long time — and obviously can lead to more drafts of the scripts as well.